devJuanS/fullstackopen-course/part-03/phonebook/README.md

 ## Step 4: Implement functionality that makes it possible to delete a single phonebook entry.

 **Goal**: Add the functionality to delete a single phonebook entry by making an HTTP DELETE request to the unique URL of that phonebook entry.

+## Step 5: Expand the backend so that new phonebook entries can be added.

+**Goal**: Include the functionality to add a new phonebook entry by making HTTP POST request.